Aug 27, 2020

 ROBERT: Catherine McCarthy, who did our Italian version of Yankee Doodle Dandy.

-JAD: Leah Torres, who did the German I've Been Working On The Railroad.
+JAD: Leah Torres, who did the German, I've Been Working on the Railroad.

-ROBERT: Azza Khalil, who did the Arabic Amazing Grace, and she's the mom of our intern.
+ROBERT: Azza Khalil, who did the Arabic Amazing Grace.
+And she's the mom of our intern.

-JAD: Reem!
+JAD: Reem.

 ROBERT: Reem, yes.